 What Is High Key Lighting?

 The first step in creating high-contrast lighting is using the right kind of light bulb.
-The classic photojournalist setup uses an incandescent bulb, which produces warm light that flatter skin tones and make colors pop more than other bulbs.
+The classic photojournalist setup uses an incandescent bulb, which produces warm light that flatters skin tones and makes colors pop more than other bulbs.

 The incandescent bulbs produce a more yellow-tinged white that comes closest to natural sunlight, so it’s ideal for shooting portraits outdoors on sunny days.

-To take your photos from average to amazing, you need to pay attention to the lighting in your images.
-The best way to make strong, bold photographs is with high key lighting.
+To take your photos from average to exceptional, you need to pay attention to the lighting in your images.
+The best way to make solid and bold photographs is high key lighting.

-Off camera flash is a wonderful tool.
-It can make your photos look professional, it can illuminate areas that are too dark in your scene, and it can give you better quality images than you would get from natural light.
+Off-camera flash is a beautiful tool.
+It can make your photos look professional, illuminate areas that are too dark in your scene, and give you better quality images than you would get from natural light.

-High key lighting is great for products because it really makes them stand out from their backgrounds.
+High key lighting is excellent for products because it strongly contrasts them from their backgrounds.

 What Is High Key Lighting In Film Used For?

-This type of lighting is often used to create a sense of purity or innocence within an image.
+This type of lighting is commonly used in creating a sense of purity or innocence within an image.
 This could be used in portrait photography or when photographing still life objects.

 Systems that use high key lighting include film and some digital cameras.
-Some film systems were designed to use this type of lighting so that it was easier for photographers to adjust the settings and get good quality images with little experience.
+Some film systems were designed to use this type of lighting to make it easier for photographers to adjust the settings and get good quality images with little experience.

-High key lighting can also be achieved using photographic light sources such as flash guns and continuous fluorescent lights.
+High key lighting is also achieved using photographic light sources such as flash guns and continuous fluorescent lights.
 High key lighting can be used effectively to show a subject in isolation, without any distractions around them.

-It can also work well with a subject that has strong white elements, such as flowers or snow scenes.
+It also functions well with a subject that has prominent white elements, such as flowers or snow scenes.
 It gives these subjects a sense of purity and innocence which would not have been captured using other types of lighting.